 \begin{corollary} Let $S$ be a rectangular band.
 For any $e \in S$, $S=(Se)(eS)$ such that $Se$ is a maximal left zero subsemigroup of $S$ and $eS$ is a maximal right zero subsemigroup of $S$. \end{corollary}

 \begin{proof} If $S$ is a rectangular band and $e \in S$, then $e$ is an idempotent.
-By Theorem \ref{LZ(e),RZ(e)}, $LZ(e)$ is the maximum left zero subsemigroup of $S$ containing $e$ and $RZ(e)$ is the maximum right zero subsemigroup of $S$ containing $e$.
+By Proposition \ref{right zero proposition} and its dual, ${\bf LZ}(e)$ is the maximum left zero subsemigroup of $S$ containing $e$ and ${\bf RZ}(e)$ is the maximum right zero subsemigroup of $S$ containing $e$.